Garbage and Recycling Collection

 Garbage Collection in Glen Innes takes place on a weekly basis, and recycling is collected on a fortnightly basis.

-It is important that all bins left for collection are separated by a minimum distance of 1.5 metres as demonstrated in the image to the right.
+It is important that all bins left for collection are separated by a minimum distance of 1.5 metres.

 Council would like to remind residents that all mobile waste bins are to be placed for collection in front of the property to which the bins belong, within the Council road reservation, the night before the allocated collection day.